ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/AQM.rst

    * - nexus_gfs_sfc
      - Retrieves the GFS surface files from the previous cycle in near real-time (NRT) or from the current cycle in retrospective cases.
 The surface radiation, soil moisture, and temperature fields are needed to predict the :term:`MEGAN` biogenics emissions within the ``nexus_emission_##`` task.
    * - nexus_emission_##
-     - Prepares the run directory with gridded emission inputs, runs :ref:`NEXUS` to create model-ready emissions for the given simulation day, and post processes NEXUS output to make it more readable.
-The task will also split the task into ``##`` jobs set by the user in ``config.yaml`` using ``NUM_SPLIT_NEXUS`` variable.
+     - Prepares the run directory with gridded emissions inputs, runs the :ref:`NEXUS` to create model-ready emissions for the given simulation day, and post processes NEXUS output to make it more readable.
+The task will also split the task into ``##`` jobs set by the user in ``config.yaml`` using the ``NUM_SPLIT_NEXUS`` variable.
    * - nexus_post_split
-     - Concatenates the NEXUS emission information into a single netCDF file (needed for the forecast) if NEXUS was split into multiple jobs.
+     - Concatenates the NEXUS emissions information into a single netCDF file (needed for the forecast) if NEXUS was split into multiple jobs using the ``NUM_SPLIT_NEXUS`` variable.
    * - fire_emission
      - Converts both satellite-retrieved gas and aerosol species emissions (RAVE) from mass (kg) to emissions rates (kg/m2/s) and creates 3-day hourly model-ready fire emissions input files.
    * - point_source